- Common Name(s):

 - Native Plants, Ornamental Grass, Perennials

 Bluish cast in summer; reddish fall color; fast spreading by rhizomes; vigorous.
-This plant is highly resistant to deer grazing.
+This plant is highly resistant to deer grazing and is slightly salt tolerant.

 Switchgrass is a perennial, warm-season grass that may grow 3-4 feet and occasionally 7 feet.
 Foliage clump is topped in mid-summer by finely-textured, pink-tinged, branched flower panicles which hover over the foliage like a cloud.